Undergraduate Research

 There are some instances where UW students do receive both credit and payment for their research time.
 The Mary Gates Endowment Research Grants offer grants to competitive students who are involved in a faculty research project.
 Nationally, there are many other programs, which include a salary for selected undergraduate researchers.
 Ask your adviser about these opportunities both at the UW and other schools.

 We hope this page has answered some of your questions about undergraduate research at the University of Washington.
 It's a tremendous experience and we hope you will be able to participate.
-If you'd like to talk to an adviser about your research plans, please contact them at advisers@chem.washington.edu or request an in-person advising appointment.
+If you'd like to talk to an adviser about your research plans, please contact them at the following link https://chem.washington.edu/advising-academic-support

 Share